turingschool/portfolios/20170112_spencer_Carter-m1.markdown

 # Spencer Carter - M1 Portfolio

 ## Areas of Emphasis
 I wanted to to really focus on the "getting over myself" aspect of what needs to happen to be succesful at Turing.
-I came in feelin
+I came in feeling very confident, and this would only latter get in my way.

 ## Rubric Scores